Connection with Culture in Aotearoa: Creating Effective Leaders

 The ability to adapt is critical and Sarah shared some examples of exercises she does:

-1. Large groups, time limited: When working with bigger teams and limited timeframes, Sarah will get everyone moving around the room, pausing to share their DISC Profile with a new person standing in front of them.
+1. Large groups, time limited: When working in bigger groups with limited timeframes, Sarah will get everyone moving around the room, pausing to share their DISC Profile with a new person standing in front of them.
 The activity heightens each individual’s self-awareness and shows them the way we are different from each other.
 The exercise also gives people the opportunity to adapt or communicate in the manner that is most effective for each different behavioral style.
 The exercise takes the model out of the theoretical realm and shows the direct behavioral application.

-4. Limited capacity: For Ph.D. doctoral supervisors and their students, the group are unable to complete the full DISC Profiles.
-Instead, Sarah uses Athlete Assessments’ DISC Card Game to start conversations about the way that each of us is different, and how we prefer to approach things.
+4. Limited capacity: For Ph.D. doctoral supervisors and their students, where capacity can be limited and the group are unable to complete the full DISC Profiles, Sarah uses Athlete Assessments’ DISC Card Game to start conversations about the way that each of us is different, and how we prefer to approach things.
 Sarah’s end goal with this group is to develop a base of self-awareness to show the group how they can be a high performing team by building their ability to give individual and effective feedback by understanding others.

 Effective leadership grows out of relationships that recognize and value our individual spread of strengths and personal preferences.
 Sarah role models the way we can develop an open platform to support and grow relationships, while encouraging each of us to draw on the culture that permeates our communities to further enhance our ability to communicate most effectively and meaningfully.
 Sarah’s contribution to advancing women in sport and leadership in Aotearoa is one that we admire and truly value.